QTC-UMD/rydiqule/paper/rq_v2_paper.md

 However, the breadth of possible configurations and experimental parameters makes general modeling of an experiment difficult.
 One challenge is that many atomic energy levels consist of numerous magnetic sublevels that arise from the different possible orientations of the electron's and nucleus's angular momentum.
 These sublevels have different responses to applied magnetic and electric fields which leads measureable differences for most real-world atomic sensors.
-In some cases, this sublevel structure can be treated in average and ignored.
+In some cases, this sublevel structure can be treated in average and safely ignored.
-More often, they are ignored due to the significant complexity inherent in expanding the model size to account for them.
+More often however, they are ignored due to the significant complexity inherent in expanding the model size to account for them.

 For example, in accounting for magnetic splitting, a typical Rydberg spectroscopy experiment using the $5\text{S}_{1/2}\rightarrow5\text{P}_{3/2}\rightarrow n\text{D}$ set of transitions would have a total of 46 levels with up to 34 dipole-allowed couplings between them.